mdsimon2/RPi-CamillaDSP/README.md

 sudo nano /boot/firmware/config.txt
 ```

 Below "arm_64bit=1", add line containing "dtoverlay=dwc2,_dr_mode=host".
 On the Ubuntu Server, "dtoverlay=dwc2" will already be present, on Raspberry Pi OS there is no entry below "arm_64bit=1".
-The end result should like like below.
+The end result should like below.
 Reboot the RPi for the changes to take effect.

 ```
 # Config settings specific to arm64